Nervous System, Robotics Research as Station Preps for Crew Ship Move

-Category: Space Hits: 2Resilience, the commercial crew ship from SpaceX, is pictured approaching the space station for a docking on Nov.
+Category: Space Hits: 8Resilience, the commercial crew ship from SpaceX, is pictured approaching the space station for a docking on Nov.
 17, 2020.

 Nervous system and robotics research were the dominant research theme aboard the International Space Station on Thursday.
 The seven Expedition 64 crew members also focused on next week’s crew ship move and a variety of orbital maintenance tasks.